CWKSC/create-template-kotlin-deprecated/README.md

 }
 ```

-This will convert to a map

-The value of those map is a unique key used for concat src and dist file
+This will convert to a map, value of those map is a unique key

-if src is a directory, it will recursively copy file under directory to dist
+src file or content in directory will copy to dist by key

 ### Project environment